blwatkins/p5-typescript-template/README.md

 npm run lint:ts
 ```

-`npm run lint:ts` will lint the TypeScript source code using ESlint, identifying syntactic and stylistic errors based on a configured set of rules.
+`npm run lint:ts` will lint the TypeScript source code using ESLint, identifying syntactic and stylistic errors based on a configured set of rules.
 TypeScript linting configurations and rules can be found, edited, and updated in `eslint.config.ts.mjs`.

 ```shell
 npm run lint:js
 ```

-`npm run lint:js` will lint the JavaScript configuration files using ESlint, identifying syntactic and stylistic errors based on a configured set of rules.
+`npm run lint:js` will lint the JavaScript configuration files using ESLint, identifying syntactic and stylistic errors based on a configured set of rules.
 JavaScript linting configurations and rules can be found, edited, and updated in `eslint.config.js.mjs`.

 ## Building